beaunus/dejaview/README.md

 knex seed:run
 ```

-See the schema for [dejaview](documentation/dbschema.png) for details on the database.
-Some sample records are loaded but for more information on how the data was loaded into the original application look at the [Deja View Scraper Project](https://github.com/xzjia/dejaview-scraper)
+See the [dejaview schema](documentation/dbschema.png) for details on the database.
+Some sample records are loaded when seeding the database, but for more information on how the data was loaded into the original application look at the [Deja View Scraper Project](https://github.com/xzjia/dejaview-scraper)

 Run yarn start to run the application on port 3001.